Haschmi/phys-479-jan-2020/index.md

 ﻿---
-layout: page
-title: High-Performance Computational Physics Part 1 : Intro to HPC & MPI
+High-Performance Computational Physics Part 1 : Intro to HPC & MPI
 ---

 Modern Computers systems are often "parallel", i.e. they have multiple processing units that can be taught to work together on a single application.
 Parallel computers range from multicore cell phones to huge clusters with hundreds of thousands of processors.
 Programming for such machines can be a daunting task.
 But a few basic principles can get you surprisingly far.